zerox80/Auto-Browser-Cleaner/README.md

 ## Configuration

-To adjust what gets cleared or change the time window:
+To adjust what gets cleared or change the schedule:

-1. Open `constants.js` to modify the cleaning interval.
-The constants are shared between the background script and popup, so changes apply everywhere.
+1. Set the interval in the extension’s Options page (`options.html` or via the extension menu → Options).
+Intervals can be specified in minutes, hours or days.
+Changes apply immediately and alarms are rescheduled automatically.
 2. Open `background.js` to change the data types being removed.

+### Cross-Browser notes

+- The extension uses Manifest V3 with a background service worker (`background.js`).
+- A Firefox-specific section is included in `manifest.json` under `browser_specific_settings.gecko` (an ID is required to load temporary add-ons).
+- Data removal uses a robust fallback strategy per category for better Chrome/Firefox compatibility.
+ - Options page is registered via `manifest.json` → `options_page` and stores `intervalMinutes` in `chrome.storage.local`.

 ---